spaeth/docassemble-onboarding/README.md

 #on-boarding.tax-bot
 This ist an interview with docassemble for on-boarding employees in client-companies.

+0.9:
+- modified lodas.txt
+- moved Personalnummer from Stammdaten to Neueinstellung

 0.8:
 - problems mit lodas.txt template.
 Still unsolved